Choosing a Major

 Choosing your major is probably the most important single decision you will make in planning your undergraduate program at Berkeley.
 Finding the right major may feel like a daunting task, but it does not have to be.
 To start, use the online tools here or meet with a College Adviser to explore your options.
 Following that, you will probably find it helpful to visit the departments whose majors you find interesting, in person or at their websites.

 - Familiarize yourself with the list of majors.

 - Cross off those majors that you are sure you will not want to pursue.
 (It is a good idea to eliminate only those majors you know you will not want and to leave majors on your list that you are not familiar with or that you do not recognize until you have completed the next step.)

-- Read the curriculum summary in the online General Catalog for majors still on your list, and continue to narrow your focus.
+- Read the curriculum summary in the online Berkeley Bulletin for majors still on your list, and continue to narrow your focus.
 Visit the departmental website for any major whose curriculum summary looks interesting to you.

 - For further help in refining your search, make an appointment with a College Adviser in the L&S Office of Undergraduate Advising.

 - After you have shortened your list and have a manageable number of majors, investigate further.
 Visit departmental offices, talk to people, and look for any available print materials that might not be available online.